-According to the analysis group IDC, digital transformation is truly transforming industrial and B2B business spaces.
+According to the analysis group IDC, digital transformation is happening in the industrial and B2B business spaces.
 Per their findings, 60% of the world’s top manufacturers will depend on digital platforms in 2020, and by 2021, 20%+ of them will be increasingly relying on embedded intelligence and AI.

 So, how can a company begin its digital transformation before it’s too late?
 Here are the most important foundational elements.